SheersenduDas/Mern-Exercise-Tracker/README.md

 to install all the dependencies.

-In the project directory, you can run:
+Then in the project directory, you can run:

 ### `npm start`